-The National Science Foundation (NSF) has selected George Mason University's Dr. James L. Olds to serve as assistant director for the Directorate for Biological Sciences (BIO).
+Dr. James L. Olds is the assistant director for the Directorate for Biological Sciences (BIO) at the National Science Foundation (NSF).
 BIO's mission is to enable discoveries for understanding life.
-BIO-supported research advances the frontiers of biological knowledge, increases our understanding of complex systems, and provides a theoretical basis for original research in many other scientific disciplines.
+BIO-supported research advances the frontiers of biological knowledge, increases understanding of complex systems, and provides a theoretical basis for original research in many other scientific disciplines.

 "Dr. Olds has a strong record of academic leadership with an institution that has grown its global presence during his tenure," said NSF Director France A. Córdova.
 "In addition to his leadership, his commitment to interdisciplinary research at Krasnow and his experience with developing scientific policy will be of great benefit to NSF and to the research community we serve."

 NSF-supported research and discovery in the biological sciences have yielded unforeseen discoveries that benefit society in vital ways.
 Many of these discoveries were made possible because of investments in basic research.
 BIO-supported research extends across systems that encompass biological molecules, cells, tissues, organs, organisms, populations, communities, and ecosystems up to and including the global biosphere.
 Comprehensive concepts that bridge and unify the diverse areas of biology include complexity, robustness, communication, resilience, adaptability and cooperation.
 Achieving a coherent understanding of the complex biological web of interactions that is life is a major challenge of the future.